awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-suspend-resume-processes.md

 + **Spot Instance Interruptions**—If `Terminate` is suspended and your Auto Scaling group has Spot Instances, they can still terminate in the event that Spot capacity is no longer available\.
 While `Launch` is suspended, Amazon EC2 Auto Scaling cannot launch replacement instances from another Spot Instance pool or from the same Spot Instance pool when it is available again\.
 + **Attaching and Detaching Instances **—When `Launch` and `Terminate` are suspended, you can detach instances that are attached to your Auto Scaling group, but you can't attach new instances to the group\.
 To attach instances, you must first resume `Launch`\.
 **Note**
-If detaching an instance will immediately be followed by manually terminating it, you can call the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/terminate-instance-in-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/terminate-instance-in-auto-scaling-group.html) CLI command instead\.
+If detaching an instance will immediately be followed by manually terminating it, you can call the [terminate\-instance\-in\-auto\-scaling\-group](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/terminate-instance-in-auto-scaling-group.html) CLI command instead\.
 This terminates the specified instance and optionally adjusts the group's desired capacity\.
 In addition, if the Auto Scaling group is being used with lifecycle hooks, the custom actions that you specified for instance termination will run before the instance is fully terminated\.
 + **Standby Instances**—While `Launch` is suspended, you cannot return an instance in the `Standby` state to service\.
 To return the instance to service, you must first resume `Launch`\.

-## Suspend and resume scaling processes \(console\)<a name="as-suspend-resume"></a>
+## Suspend and resume processes \(console\)<a name="as-suspend-resume"></a>

 You can suspend and resume individual processes or all processes\.